nrfconnect/sdk-nrf/samples/bluetooth/mesh/ble_peripheral_lbs_coex/README.rst

 Overview
 ********

-The purpose of this sample is to showcase an application where another Bluetooth LE service can operate independently of Bluetooth mesh.
+The purpose of this sample is to showcase an application where another Bluetooth LE service can operate independently of Bluetooth Mesh.
 It combines the features of the :ref:`peripheral_lbs` sample and the :ref:`bluetooth_mesh_light` sample into a single application.

 The :ref:`lbs_readme` controls the state of a LED and monitors the state of a button on the device.
-Bluetooth mesh controls and monitors the state of a separate LED on the device.
+Bluetooth Mesh controls and monitors the state of a separate LED on the device.
-The LBS and Bluetooth mesh do not share any states on the device and operate independently of each other.
+The LBS and Bluetooth Mesh do not share any states on the device and operate independently of each other.

-To be truly independent, the LBS must be able to advertise its presence independently of Bluetooth mesh.
+To be truly independent, the LBS must be able to advertise its presence independently of Bluetooth Mesh.
-Because Bluetooth mesh uses the advertiser as its main channel of communication, you must configure the application to allow sharing of this resource.
+Because Bluetooth Mesh uses the advertiser as its main channel of communication, you must configure the application to allow sharing of this resource.
 To achieve this, extended advertising is enabled with two simultaneous advertising sets.
-One of these sets is used to handle all Bluetooth mesh communication, while the other is used for advertising the LBS.
+One of these sets is used to handle all Bluetooth Mesh communication, while the other is used for advertising the LBS.

 .. note::
    Extended advertising is a requirement for achieving multiple advertisers in this sample.